 To learn more, check out Freddie Mac’s official Manufactured Housing Community Loan Product Sheet or keep reading below for an in-depth explanation of the Freddie Mac Manufactured Housing Community Loan program.

-Sample Freddie Mac Terms For Manufactured Housing Community Loans
+Sample Freddie Mac Terms for Manufactured Housing Community Loans in 2023

 Size: $1 million minimum

 Terms: Up to 5-, 7-, and 10-year terms (longer loans may be approved on an individual basis), both fixed and variable-rate loans available, partial and full term interest-only loans also available

 Amortization: Up to 30 years